wp-plugins/wp-to-buffer/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix: Some assets missing from SVN checkin on 2.1

 = 2.1 =
 * Fix: 'Creating default object from empty value' warning
 * Fix: {excerpt} tag working on Pages and Custom Post Types that do not have an Excerpt field